pebxcvi/PSHomeCacheDepot/README.md

  - A more developer-oriented environment that includes, but is not limited to

-	- Open source software for an PlayStation®Home online server; either locally and/or public. ( [MultiServer3 Github Repo](https://github.com/GitHubProUser67/MultiServer3) )
+	- Open source software for an PlayStation®Home online server; either locally and/or public. ( [MultiServer Github Repo](https://github.com/GitHubProUser67/MultiServer3) )

 	- Support for getting everything setup and running as well as guidance into how PlayStation®Home works.